Classic French Spinach Quiche (From a Lorraine Chef)

 This Spinach Quiche is an easy healthy dinner made with a simple pie crust filled with garlicky spinach and creamy egg filling.

 This quiche recipe has a dairy-free and low-carb option if you are after something even healthier.

-There’s no secret that as a French person I have a love and passion for quiche recipes and omelettes!
+There’s no secret that, as a French person from the Lorrain region, I have a love and passion for quiche recipes and omelettes!

 This is my recipe for making the best spinach quiche ever!

 What’s A Spinach Quiche?

 Quiches are classic French tarts made with a pastry crust and filled with savory custard, cheese, and vegetables.

 The classic Quiche Lorraine is made with lardons and bacon, while the Quiche Florentine has spinach and mushrooms.